amyflash/todolist/README.md

-# todolist is based on http://www.mytinytodo.net/
+# todolist is based on http://www.mytinytodo.net/ (pity for only support php5.6-)
-todolist  support php7+
+I modify some code to let it support php7+

 How to install: